Dyrssen awardPå svenska

 - University and department that approved the thesis

 - Name of supervisor or examiner and their e-mail address

 - Thesis level (bachelor or master)

-The prizes are awarded in connection with the Society’s annual meeting and the Marine Science Days, this year held at Tjärnö marine research station November 29th – December 1st.
+The prizes are awarded in connection with the Society’s annual meeting in the fall of 2018.

 The Dyrssen Award 2016